- Open Access

 Zollo M, Winter SG (2002) Deliberate learning and the evolution of dynamic capabilities.
 Organ Sci 13(3):339–351

 Open Access funding provided by Università degli Studi di Padova.
+Research funded by MIUR and University of Padova.

 The authors declare that they have no competing interests.